kroshu/kinect_ros/README.md

 A few ports must also be enabled in firewall settings to let the messages through.
 By the domain ID of 0, I enabled ports 7410-7425 in both directions.
 (According to the documentation the exact port number is 7400 + 250 * domainID + 10 + 2 * participantID)
 To try out the connection the demo nodes talker and listener are recommended.
 The camera driver node publishes messages on the *body_tracking_data* topic, each message a MarkerArray consisting of 31 markers, one for each joint position.

-## The kuka_sunrise driver node

-The driver connects the Sunrise Fast Robot Interface with ROS (see details in Zoli's thesis).
-To start the simulation an Office PC is needed, while the ROS nodes should be run on a Linux machine.
-The Sunrise Workbench application is needed to configure the simulation (install, synchronize and set T1 in OfficeMode), but is only for visualisation purposes during the simulation.

-### Launching the driver nodes:

-The kinect_driver_only.launch.py file (in package kinect_ros -> driver_guided_robot) starts the 3 lifecycle nodes for the driver (robot_control, robot_manger, system_manager) and the joint_controller node.
-(Additionally, the moveit_with_markerpos node is also started, which is to be connected to a node publishing position and orientations, but is not publishing anything if no other node is started.)
-On the Office PC, the HMI must be connected to the ROS2_Control application, then the motion should be started.
-Configuring and activating the system_manager (*ros2 lifecycle set /system_manager configure*)  will also activate the other lifecycle nodes, the client state 4 indicates in  the terminal, that the FRI waits for commmands.
-Jogging is possible by clicking the start motion button again (pasusing the motion), this way the connection to the driver nodes can be tested.